 Conceptual and fine art photography

-It has been used since the advent of cameras, but the term ‘conceptual or fine art photography’ came into use in the 1960s, when similar Conceptual Art came into existence.
+Since the advent of cameras, it has been used, but the term ‘conceptual or fine art photography’ came into use in the 1960s, when similar Conceptual Art came into existence.
 In short, conceptual photography revolves around ideas, themes, and symbols.
 It is an artistic method to express one’s thoughts and feeling via creative freedom.

 Development of conceptual photography

 Conceptual photography was first adopted as far back as the early twentieth century when photographers such as Alfred Stieglitz captured Marcel Duchamp’s – Fountain for an exhibition in New York.
 Later many other artists explored it to transform their ideas into images.
 This later stepped into consumerism, where conceptual photography entered advertising.

 Since then, conceptual photography has expanded into Hollywood, where artists such as Cindy Sherman and David LaChapelle experimented with this medium to create exceptional results.
 In addition, with time, the range of topics included under these concepts has diversified hugely.